Emoji usage has multiplied over the past several years, leading to the use of email subject line emojis.

 Subject line emojis are certainly a trend but not appropriate for all brands.
 Once you’ve optimized your email content and the subject line copy, try adding relevant emojis to amplify your message and increase open rates.

 Crafting a persuasive email subject line is only the first step toward producing better ROI with your email marketing efforts.
 If you don’t follow through on that impression, you’ll lose any momentum towards a sale.
-That’s why it’s just as important to optimize the post-click experience.
+That’s why it’s just as important to optimize the post-click landing page.
 Provide visitors with a dedicated email post-click landing page and sign up for an Instapage Enterprise demo here.

 See the Instapage Enterprise Plan in Action.